MsParvika/ImageProcessingAdvanced/README.md

 	1. main.py - this will be the runner script that will call APIs
 	2. setup.py - perform startup tasks. no need to worry about this yet, leave it empty
-	3. api - contains all task classes and a helper class. refer to package readme for details
+	3. api/2 - contains all task classes and a helper class. refer to package readme for details
 	4. config - contains app-wide config as ini file and a parser class to query it
 	5. data - directory to story any raw files(like devset). should be in .gitignore
 	6. lib - contains all libraries for db, file, cache, math. refer to package readme for details